The flip map and involutions on Khovanov homology: The flip map

 with an explicit chain homotopy equivalence of the following form:

-where the dashed map $h$ is given by the homological perturbation lemma\footnote{We will not need the explicit formula of $h$, so we do not spell it out.
+where the dashed map $h$ is given by the homological perturbation lemma\footnote{We do not spell the explicit formula of $h$ out as we will not need it.
 Again, see \cite[Proposition 2.10]{willis2021khovanov} for details.}.

 Note that $T_0$ and $T_1$ are both crossingless tangles, so $\caf(T_0)$ and $\caf(T_1)$ are both chain complexes supported in a single homological grading.
 Therefore, if $g$ is chain homotopic to $R_1 \circ f \circ R_0^{-1},$ then in fact we have equal as chain maps and chain complexes, not merely up to homotopy.